hhassanien/CRISP-DM-for-Augmented-Relevant-Literature-Search/README.md

 This is a repository with all sample executables mapping to the work done on the paper titled "Web Scraping Academic Repositories for Augmented Relevant Literature Search using CRISP-DM".

 This repository works on extending the reach of applying extractive summarization for relevant literature search beyond open access repositories; if not all academic repositories especially, that many repositories do not follow open access standards?
-And, introduces a rather user-friendly advanced analytical methods using RapidMiner serving these principles of systematic reviews?
+And, introduces a rather user-friendly advanced analytical methods using RapidMiner serving these principles of systematic reviews through a ZERO code approach?

 The uploaded folders are labeled as follows: